 Instead of berating yourself for messing up and stumbling backward, give yourself a pat on the back for trying, making progress, and coming as far as you have.

-6. Celebrate other people and show appreciation for them, and remember that their successes in some cases, are solutions to problems they have been facing and are happy to have found them.
+Show appreciation for them, and remember that their successes in some cases, are solutions to problems they have been facing and are happy to have found them.

 what do you do when you are not feeling good enough??